Correct Sizing for Handmade Medical Bracelets

 To avoid resizing costs, we contact all customers that do not reconfirm their skintight measurement after an order is placed as is requested on every bracelet order page.
-An email, text or phone call will follow-up all orders for a this confirmation.
-This is done because too many people do not follow these stated instructions.
+An email, text or phone call will follow if we do not get this required reconfirmation.
+We do this because too many people do not read or understand the instructions.

 Proper fit depends on your exact skintight wrist size.
 All bracelets are checked on a professional mandrel—a scientifically accurate sizing system.
 DO NOT use an old bracelet as your guide because the length of a bracelet is determined by the material thickness of the beads and chain.
 Thick materials produce longer bracelets; thinner materials make it shorter.
 Note: the ID Tag adds extra length because it pulls-up on the sides of the bracelet.
 All of these issues are addressed with our "fool proof" scientific system.
 The old fashioned "length system" is inaccurate because it's hit-and-miss at best, and presumes that every bracelet is the same thickness.

 Always use a soft-flexible tape measure.
 On some tapes measurement begins exactly at the beginning of the tape—the "0" or beginning point starts right at the edge.
 However, for a pull-out tape measure that retracts into a plastic case, there is a "leader" of more than one inch before measurement begins.
 DO NOT start from the beginning or leading edge of this type of tape measure.
 Start only from the "0" point.
 Do Not use a "flexible metal ruler" as that will be totally inaccurate.

 If you have swelling from Lymphedema or an AV Fistula for Dialysis, use the other unaffected arm for your bracelet.
 Otherwise, measure the affected arm when it is the most swollen.
 Alternatively, you could measure your arm in the morning, noon and night for a couple of days to determine the ideal size to avoid a bracelet that's too tight.
 We can also add extra jump rings to your tag so you can vary your size as needed.
 For help, call 1-847-638-2223.